Server requirements

 * 4GB memory

-You can keep applying this vertical scaling as required however at some point you will find that you better performance by putting the database on a separate server and higher availability by using multiple application servers with a load balancer.
+You can keep applying this vertical scaling as required.
+However, at some point, performance is usually better with the database on a separate server, and availability is higher with multiple application servers behind a load balancer.
 This approach is covered in the large configuration below.

 In postgresql.conf: